 When it comes to web development and web design (or, any design, for that matter), minimalism is the way to go.
 Just read this article on how when you focus less on design, you put more focus on a website’s intent.

 Bubble.io is serving up some minimalism for all.
-Just look at its workspace on the screenshot above.
-Everything is clearly laid out in logical fashion with no room allowed for clutter and confusion.
+Just look at its workspace in the screenshot above.
+Everything is clearly laid out in a logical fashion with no room allowed for clutter and confusion.

 5. Drag-And-Drop Functionality